UPPMAX/programming_formalisms/docs/deployment/deploy.md

 ### Try yourself

 - Let's say you have some code you have started to work with
-- Start with 1A or 1B
+- Start with 1A OR 1B

 ???- question "Exercise 1A: Start project from one of your existing projects"

     - Just use an existing programming project you have today
     - Browse to right _root_ directory (the folder contatining all the project-related files)